Lenawee County Airport: Facilities and aircraft

 Lenawee County Airport covers an area of 248 acre which contains two runways: 05/23 has an asphalt pavement measuring 5,001 x 100 ft.
 (1,524 x 30 m) and 11/29 has a turf surface measuring 1,810 x 150 ft.
 (552 x 46 m).

 The airport received a federal grant in 2021 to rebuild its main runways and taxiways, especially repaving it and widening the turns to allow larger aircraft to use the airport.
 The runways haven't been redone since 2005.
 The taxiway's repaving began in the summer of 2021 and was finished mid-fall, while the runway expected to receive work in the spring of 2022.

 The airport received additional funding in 2022 as part of the Infrastructure Investment and Jobs Act signed by President Joe Biden.

-For the 12-month period ending December 31, 2021, the airport had 18,000 aircraft operations per year, an average of 49 per day.
-It was composed entirely of general aviation.
-For the same time period, there are 57 aircraft based on the airport: 42 single-engine and 2 multi-engine airplanes, 11 gliders, 1 jet, and 1 helicopter.
+For the 12-month period ending December 31, 2021, the airport had 18,000 aircraft operations per year, an average of 49 per day, composed entirely of general aviation.
+For the same time period, there were 57 aircraft based at the airport: 42 single-engine and 2 multi-engine airplanes, 11 gliders, 1 jet, and 1 helicopter.

 The airport has a fixed-base operator offering fuel, general maintenance, courtesy transportation, conference rooms, a crew lounge, snooze rooms, and more.